-A dangerous dog is a dog which Council declared to be dangerous under section 29 of the Dog Control Act 2000.
+A dangerous dog is a dog which is declared as dangerous under section 29 of the Dog Control Act 2000.

 A dog may be declared dangerous if: